Head and Shoulders Chart Pattern

 - Right Shoulder: The bears push downward again, but this time fail to make a lower low.
 This is generally seen as bullish sign, bears were unable to push prices further down.
 Decision time occurs when the price is pushed higher back to support (Confirmation line); either bears will push prices back down or bulls will push prices higher, regaining control of the stock, future, or currency pair.

-When price closes above the confirmation line, a strong buy signal is given.
+When price closes above the confirmation line, a potential signal is given.

 Usually an upward sloping confirmation line is seen as a more powerful Reverse Head & Shoulders pattern, mainly because an upward sloping confirmation line means that prices are making higher highs.